atharva-p/guides/pythonNotes.md

-# Essential important python notes

 There is no block scope in python.
 Only functions have local scopes. if-else, loops don't create local scopes.

-## Script vs module vs package vs library
+# Script vs module vs package vs library

 Script - A **script** is a Python file that’s intended to be run directly.
 When you run it, it should do _something_.
 This means that scripts will often contain code written outside the scope of any classes or functions